Do you have enemies?

 - Now I pray for him, I hope he will be okay; that the cycle of pain ends with him.

 When I saw how my enemies were sick and suffering, my resentments disappeared.

 I felt sorry for them.

 These people who had hurt my younger self were not a threat to me.
 They were a threat to themselves.

 The only way to stop the cycle is to let it go.

 And the only way for me to let it go is to write it down and let it out.

-If you liked this story, you’ll also like my new newsletter, Utopic.News, where I share ideas like this.
+If you liked this story, you’ll also like my newsletter, where my share my latest posts and ideas.